Florida Food Connect

 Farm to School Program

 The Sarasota County Farm to School Program is supported by UF/IFAS Sarasota County Extension for the purposes of providing ‘Local Food for Healthy Children’ in our public school lunch & snack programs and of strengthening the local agricultural economy.
-It is part of the National Farm to School Program which educates communities how to provide locally-grown foods in school meals for the benefits of high nutrition to the children and for opportunities in direct marketing and risk management to farmers, especially producers on middle to small size family farms.
+It is part of the National and Florida Farm to School Programs which educate communities how to provide locally-grown foods in school meals for the benefits of high nutrition to the children and for opportunities in direct marketing and risk management to farmers, especially producers on middle to small size family farms.
 The national Program provides national and southeast region newsletters of project information and resources.
-In Florida many counties now are also initiating Farm to School programs with the support of the FL Department of Agriculture and Consumer Services.
+In Florida, many counties now are also initiating Farm to School programs with the support of the Florida Department of Agriculture and Consumer Services (FDACS).
 For information about them see the following websites:

 Currently these efforts are being supported by the Farm to School Program of the Florida Department of Agriculture and Consumer Services which offers a website to connect local farmers to local school districts.
 Additional support is now being considered in the 2010 reauthorization by Congress of the Child Nutrition Act with additional funding for the National School Breakfast & Lunch Programs to school districts for the expanded purchasing of locally-grown, fresh foods.
 To find out more about this important legislation for your own education and action, please, visit the websites http://www.farmtoschool.org/policies.php and http://frac.org/Legislative/action_center/index.html